 telnet hexlet.io 80 GET / HTTP/1.1 host: hexlet.io HTTP/1.1 301 Moved Permanently Date: Thu, 14 May 2020 15:00:05 GMT Transfer-Encoding: chunked Connection: keep-alive Cache-Control: max-age=3600 Expires: Thu, 14 May 2020 16:00:05 GMT Location: https://hexlet.io/ Server: cloudflare CF-RAY: 59357c73fadaf2a0-WAW cf-request-id: 02b54c363b0000f2a07c8f0200000001 0

 Sometimes, websites have errors and constantly give out redirects.
 The browser will try to navigate through them endlessly.
-There are various protections in place to stop the system being killed.
-For example, they know how to track cyclic redirects, and tell the system that it needs to stop.
+There are various protections in place to stop the system from being killed.
+For example, they know how to track cyclic redirects and tell the system that it should stop.

 The Hexlet support team or other students will answer you.

 A professional subscription will give you full access to all Hexlet courses, projects and lifetime access to the theory of lessons learned.
 You can cancel your subscription at any time.

 Programming courses for beginners and experienced developers.
 Start training for free

 Ask questions if you want to discuss a theory or an exercise.
 Hexlet Support Team and experienced community members can help find answers and solve a problem.